LawrenceDarko/distributed-blogcms/README.md

     cd distributed-blog-cms
     ```

 3. Create a `.env` file in the root directory and configure your environment variables.
-You can use the provided `.env.example` as a template:
+You can use the provided `.env.example` as a template or you can leave it as it is because I have provided them with the project:

     ```bash
     cp .env.example .env